tls-check/TLS-Check/README.md

 ## Author

 TLS-Check is written by [Alvar C.H.
-Freude](http://alvar.a-blast.org/).
+Freude](http://alvar.a-blast.org/), 2014–2016.

 Development contracted by Chamber of Commerce and Industry of the Stuttgart (Germany) Region and its committee of information technology, information services and telecommunication.

 https://www.stuttgart.ihk24.de

 ## License

-TLS-Check is licensed under the Artistic License 2.0 or the European Public Licence 1.1 (EUPL).
+TLS-Check is licensed under the [Artistic License 2.0](https://opensource.org/licenses/Artistic-2.0) or the [European Public Licence 1.1 (EUPL)](https://joinup.ec.europa.eu/community/eupl/og_page/european-union-public-licence-eupl-v11).